srimedhotech/djangoblog/blogapplication.md

     ```

 19. Now you see 3 menu items (Home, Blogs and Add Blog)
-20. First let us implement add blog functionality to add it to the database
+20. First let us implement add blog functionality to add the blog (or Article) to the database
 21. Create a new file called forms.py in myblog/
 22. Open the forms.py and let us add a class with name BlogForm inherited from forms.ModelForm.
 See below
     ```